izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 1. Select the **Settings and more** icon ![settings and more](https://github.com/izhanchang/Edge-Documentation/blob/913973345741d0620ae195cc4d2e3c8f9679ea8e/Images/settings-and-more.png) in the top right corner, then choose **Settings**.
 2. Select **Privacy, search, and services**.
 3. Under **Clear browsing data**, select **Choose what to clear**.
-4. Select the time range you want to clear cookies from.
+4. Select the time range you want to clear cookies.
 5. In the checklist, check **Cookies and other site data**, as well as any other items you want to clear data from.
 6. Click **Clear now**.

 ### Save or forget passwords
 Microsoft Edge allows you to securely store usernames and passwords online so you can log into websites faster.
-You can also choose to have the browser never store your login information.
+However, you can choose to have the browser never store your login information.
 1. Select the **Settings and more** icon ![settings and more](https://github.com/izhanchang/Edge-Documentation/blob/913973345741d0620ae195cc4d2e3c8f9679ea8e/Images/settings-and-more.png) in the top right corner, then choose **Settings**.
 2. Select **Profiles**, then **Passwords**.
 3. Toggle on/off **Offer to save passwords**.